smarinovic/smarinovic.github.io/_posts/2020-06-10-Custom-Encoder.md

 ## Seeing decoder in action ##

-Next, we can use skeleton code to run and test if decoding is sucessfull.
+Next, we can use skeleton code to run and test if decoding is successfull.
 To compile it following command should be used:

 ```
 gcc -fno-stack-protector -z execstack -m32 skeleton.c -o encoded_revshell -g